Fracking in the United Kingdom: Onshore UK

-The Eden Project in Cornwall is in the process of drilling and hydraulically fracturing two geothermal wells for utilisation of geothermal energy as a source for a geothermal power station.

 Regulation

-Several government agencies, departments and one government company are involved in the regulation of hydraulic fracturing in the United Kingdom: the Oil and Gas Authority (OGA), the Department for Business Energy and Industrial Strategy (BEIS), the local council planning authority including the Minerals Planning Authority (MPA), the Health and Safety Executive and one of four Environment Agencies These environmental agencies are: the Environment Agency for England; National Resources for Wales; the Scottish Environment Protection Agency (SEPA) for Scotland, and; the Northern Ireland Environment Agency (NIEA) for Northern Ireland.
+Several government agencies, departments and one government company are involved in the regulation of hydraulic fracturing in the United Kingdom: the North Sea Transition Authority (NSTA), the Department for Energy Security and Net Zero (DESNZ), the local council planning authority including the Minerals Planning Authority (MPA), the Health and Safety Executive (HSE) and one of four environment agencies These environmental agencies are: the Environment Agency for England; Natural Resources Wales; the Scottish Environment Protection Agency (SEPA) for Scotland, and; the Northern Ireland Environment Agency (NIEA) for Northern Ireland.

-Regulation of hydraulic fracturing
+Licences and permits

 Before onshore hydraulic fracturing can begin, an operator will have obtained a landward licence, known as a Petroleum Exploration and Development Licence (PEDL), from the OGA.

 A series of steps are then taken to obtain permissions from the landowner and council planning authorities.
 The operator then requests a permit from the Minerals Planning Authority (MPA), who together with the local planning authority, determine if an environmental impact assessment (EIA), funded by the operator, is required.

 Up to six permits, constituting the Environmental Permitting Regulations (EPR) 2010, two permits "under the Water Resources Act 1991" and one permit "under the Control of Major Accident Hazards Regulations 2015" are obtained from the appropriate environmental agency, to ensure that onshore hydraulic fracturing operators fulfil strict environmental regulations.

 The role of the Health and Safety Executive (HSE) is to focus on the design and integrity of the well, using an independent expert known as the 'well examiner'.
 The EA and HSE together will "inspect the next series of hydraulic fracturing operations in England and Wales."

 A hydraulic fracture plan (HFP) is required for both conventional hydraulic fracture well stimulation and unconventional high volume hydraulic well stimulation.
 The HFP is agreed with OGA in consultation with the EA and HSE.
 Hydraulic fracturing consent (HFC) is granted following an application to BEIS, to be reviewed by the Secretary of State, and; comply with requirements to mitigate any seismic risks.

 In October 2022, British Prime Minister Rishi Sunak reinstated England's fracking ban moratorium after it was briefly lifted by his predecessor Liz Truss.